St Mary's Church, Handsworth: Boulton, Watt & Murdoch memorials

 James Watt lived in Handsworth and is chiefly remembered as the inventor of the separate condenser, the greatest single improvement ever made to the steam engine.
 In 1774, Matthew Boulton applied his engineering talent to realising Watt's idea.
 It was to follow that Boulton and Watt became one of the most famous partnerships in industrial history.
 William Murdoch, another engineer, perfected gas lighting and gave the world the high-pressure steam engine, and became a partner of Boulton and Watt.

 All three are remembered by monuments in the core of the church.
 On the north wall of the sanctuary is a marble bust of Matthew Boulton, set in a circular opening above two putti, one holding an engraving of the Soho Manufactory.
 This was commissioned by Boulton's son, from the sculptor John Flaxman.
-On the wall opposite, below a pointed arch, is a stone bust of William Murdoch, spelled with a 'ck' — different from his own spelling.
+On the wall opposite, below a pointed arch, is a stone bust of William Murdoch, spelled with a 'ck' – different from his own spelling.
 James Watt was buried in the grounds of St Mary's, but expansion of the church placed his tomb inside the church.
 To the south of the sanctuary, in an austere and serene space built especially for it – The James Watt Memorial Chapel – is a marble statue of Watt by Francis Legatt Chantrey, who regarded his statue of Watt as his favourite.

 Conrad Küchler, a German refugee and engraver who worked for Boulton at his Soho Mint and who designed several British coins, was also buried in the churchyard.

 Genealogical records

 Under the aegis of the Birmingham & Midland Society for Genealogy & Heraldry (BMSGH), who sought it from the Handsworth Historical Society and the congregation of the church, a working group of the Handsworth Historical Society, chaired by Roy Lancelott, worked between March 1980 and March 1984 to create a record of every monument in St Mary's churchyard.
 This record comprises six volumes, titled Monumental Inscriptions, St Mary's Church Handsworth Birmingham.
 Photocopies of this record, which contains sketches of various headstones and detailed maps showing their position in the graveyard, are held by the BMSGH Library (Fiche number 11054), Margaret Street, Birmingham, the Society of Genealogists (London), the Archives & Collections section of the Library of Birmingham, and Staffordshire Record Office.
+It is also indexed by Findmypast.
 Brian Hall observes this piece of research has "brought to light once again the fascinating social history of this side of the emerging City of Birmingham during the Victorian and Edwardian period".

 Fewer than a handful of monuments are now visited by relatives of those interred, and three simple headstones commemorating 14 soldiers buried during World War I are tended annually by the Commonwealth War Graves Commission.